Adding Aspects Declaratively Using Attributes

-Multicast attributes can be inherited: you can put it on an interface and ask it to apply to all classes implementing this interface.
+Multicast attributes can be inherited: you can put an attribute on an interface and ask it to apply to all classes implementing this interface.
 Attribute inheritance also works for classes, virtual or interface methods, and parameters of virtual or interface methods.

-Custom attributes supporting multicasting needs to be derived from MulticastAttribute.
+Custom attributes supporting multicasting need to be derived from MulticastAttribute.
 All PostSharp aspects and constraints are derived from this class.

 Multicasting of custom attribute is a feature of PostSharp.
 If you do not transform your assembly using PostSharp, multicast attributes will behave as plain old custom attributes.

 This documentation often refers to this as "quoteInline" multicasting and inheritance.
 This is not totally accurate.
 Although this feature has been developed to support aspects, you can use it for your own custom attributes, even if they are not aspects.
 To use multicasting and inheritance for custom attributes that are not aspects, simply derive the attribute class from MulticastAttribute instead of Attribute.